asthmacollaboratory/sage-geuvadis-predixcan/analyses/01_sage/README.md

-# Comparison of Predixcan predictions with measured RNA-Seq data in SAGE
+# Analysis of Predixcan predictions in SAGE
-This repository documents code used in the study of PrediXcan prediction weights for SAGE.
+This repository documents code used in the comparison of PrediXcan predictions versus RNA-Seq measurements using pilot data from the Study of African Americans, Asthma, Genes, and Environment (SAGE).